SuperOfficeDocs/superoffice-docs/docs/identity-management/ad/mapping-so-user-to-ad-v-7-1.md

 The SoAdmin.exe administration client uses user-administration implemented within NetServer.
 This implementation is plug-in-based and the plug-in implementing the Active Directory support is called **ActiveDirectoryCredentialPlugin**.
 Two areas of the *SuperOffice.config* file need to be modified to provide a detailed configuration for this plugin.

 1. Declare the existence of this configuration section.
 This has to be added within the SuperOffice `<sectionGroup>` declaration.
-A new section group security and a new section `ActiveDirectoryCredentialPlugin` have to be added.
+A new section group security and a new section [ActiveDirectoryCredentialPlugin][1] have to be added.

     ```xml
     <sectionGroup name="Security">